 The Ritz Restaurant

-The magnificent Ritz Restaurant is one of the most beautiful dining rooms in the world and leaves an indelible impression on all who dine there.
+The magnificent Ritz Restaurant is one of the most beautiful dining rooms in the world, and it leaves an indelible impression on all who dine there.

 The River Cafe